swift502/Krteq/README.md

 ### Flashing (Windows)

-For the first time, hold the BOOTSEL button while connecting the Pico to a computer to have it show up as a storage device, then copy the compiled [firmware file](production/krteq_firmware.uf2) over to it.
+For the initial flash, hold the BOOTSEL button while connecting the Pico to a computer to have it show up as a storage device, then copy the compiled [firmware file](production/krteq_firmware.uf2) over to it.

 Once flashed, you can trigger the bootloader mode again by simply pressing the <kbd>LShift</kbd> + <kbd>RShift</kbd> + <kbd>B</kbd> key combination.